jedi4ever/veewee/README.md

 Veewee is a tool for easily (and repeatedly) building custom [Vagrant](https://github.com/mitchellh/vagrant) base boxes, KVMs, and virtual machine images.

+NOTE: HyperV support is a WIP, currently only supports building a box with Windows as the guest OS.

 ## About Vagrant